Mello-Yello/movielens-private-api/README.md

 Add a movie to the user whishlist

 ### hide(movieId)
-Hide a movie to the user.
+Hide a movie from the user.
 Equivalent to rating the movie -1

 ### removeFromWishlist(movieId)
 Remove a movie from the user whishlist